byexamples/byexample/README.rst

 Usage
 ^^^^^

-Install and run it against any source file(s), like this Readme.
+Install and run it against any source file(s), like this README.
 All the snippets will be collected, executed and checked.

 .. code:: sh